akohli96/Alphabetizer/README.md

 There was some custom tasks written in the [build.gradle](build.gradle) to easily work with gRPC.
 ## How do I build and run it?

+Please ensure you have [Java 8 SDK](https://www.oracle.com/technetwork/java/javase/downloads/jdk8-downloads-2133151.html) installed to ensure it will build on your machine.
+Instructions below:
 ```bash
 git clone https://github.com/akohli96/Alphabetizer.git
 cd Alphabetizer